How did the Weilin&Göös Printing House become WeeGee

 Designed by Juhani Pallasmaa, a young architect from Aarno Ruusuvuori’s studio, the original logo of the Weilin&Göös printing house dates from 1964.

-In the corridor between EMMA Shop and the Finnish Museum of Horology, you can see the joint between the first and second part of the building.
+In the corridor next to EMMA Shop, you can see the joint between the first and second part of the building.
 In 1962–64, the exterior wall was located between the columns now seen in the wall.

 On the floor of KAMU’s changing exhibition, you can see the outlines of the original staff toilet facilities.